1. What is medullary breast cancer?

-After surgery, you may need other treatments.
-This is called adjuvant (additional) therapy and can include:
+After surgery, you may need other treatment and this can include:

 Some of these treatments may be given before surgery.
 This is known as neo-adjuvant or primary treatment.

-Radiotherapy uses high energy x-rays to destroy cancer cells.
-If you have breast-conserving surgery, you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.
-Sometimes you may be offered radiotherapy to the nodes under your arm.
+If you have breast-conserving surgery you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.

-Radiotherapy is sometimes given to the chest wall after a mastectomy, for example if some of the lymph nodes under the arm are affected.
+Radiotherapy is sometimes given to the chest wall after a mastectomy.

-Your specialist team can tell you if bisphosphonate treatment would be suitable for you.
+Your treatment team can tell you if bisphosphonates would be suitable for you.

 Triple negative breast cancers

-Being diagnosed with breast cancer can make you feel lonely and isolated.
+Being diagnosed with breast cancer can be a difficult and frightening time.

-If you would like any further information and support about breast cancer or just want to talk things through, you can speak to one of our experts by calling our free Helpline on 0808 800 6000.
+If you’d like any further information and support or just want to talk things through, speak to one of our experts by calling our free Helpline on 0808 800 6000.